Cover photo by Rob Dickinson.

 Habitat

-Associated with the fringes and clearings of coastal, swamp and dune forests.
-Occupies damp, grassy areas connected to slow-moving streams, pools, pans and marshes.
-Favours sites with a rich growth of tall grasses, ferns and other herbaceous plants.
-Often found in shady areas with dappled light.
+The Gracious Wisp is associated with the fringes and clearings of riverine, coastal, swamp, and dune forests.
+It occupies damp, grassy areas linked to slow-moving streams, pools, pans, and marshes.
+The Gracious Wisp favours sites with a rich growth of tall grasses, ferns, and other herbaceous plants.
+It is often found in shady areas with dappled light.

 Photo by Ryan Tippett